Zotero Database Principles of Use

 Guides and Tools

-If you have not used Zotero before, review the tutorials, e.g., these ones.
+If you have not used Zotero before, review the tutorials, for example these.

-Install the Zotero client on your computer and link to your Zotero account.
+Install the Zotero client on your computer and link it to your Zotero account.

-Add academic research that you might refer to and cite.
-Grey literature (popular magazines, blogs, newspapers) or notes for memory can reside in personal databases unless you are doing bibliographic reserach (unlikely).
+Add academic research that you might cite.
+Store grey literature (popular magazines, blogs, newspapers) and memory notes in personal databases, unless you are doing bibliographic research.

-Add our own references: academic works, creative works, press and design publication mentions, public presentations into appropriate collections.
+Add our own references, including academic works, creative works, press and design publication mentions, and public presentations, to appropriate collections.

 Data Entry